-To learn about water engineering in an arid land, the Engineering Jordan program takes students to Jordan where they visit drinking water treatment plants and wastewater treatment plants located throughout Northern Jordan.
-The program is organized in partnership with the Jordan University of Science and Technology and students from both universities learn together during the course.
-The course is open to graduate students, upperclassmen, pre-engineering students and non-science majors.
+To learn about water engineering in an arid land, students head to Jordan where they visit drinking water treatment plants and wastewater treatment plants located throughout northern Jordan.

 For students interested in studying abroad for an academic year or semester, a number of programs are available at partner institutions, which offer engineering courses in English.
-Academic year programs are best suited for juniors and seniors.
+Academic year and semester programs are best suited for juniors and seniors.